SecureBoost: A Lossless Federated Learning Framework: Reviewer 1

-Our above setting have several advantages.
-In contrast with most existing work on privacy-preserving data mining and machine learning, the complexity in our setting is significantly increased.
-Unlike the situation where the data are horizontally split, the above setting requires a more complex mechanism to decompose the loss function at each party ~\cite{vaidya2008survey,vaidya2005privacy,hardy2017private}.
-In addition, in each model-building process for all parties, only one data provider owns the label information.
-It requires us to propose a secure protocol to guide the learning process instead of sharing label information explicitly among all parties.
-Finally, data confidentiality and privacy concerns prevents the parties to expose their own users who are not common among the group when building the models.
-Hence, entity alignment should also be conducted in a sufficiently secure manner. \ignore{This would require that the learning system find out the overlapping part of instances across different parties while keeping the non-overlapping part secret.}
+To make our setting more clear, we have revised Section 1 and elaborate more upon the details of vertical FL with Figure 2.
+In contrast with most existing work on privacy-preserving data mining and machine learning, the complexity of vertical FL is significantly increased.
+Unlike sample-partitioned/horizontal FL, the vertical FL setting requires a more complex mechanism to decompose the loss function at each party ~\cite{vaidya2008survey,vaidya2005privacy,hardy2017private}.
+In addition, since only one data provider owns the label information, we need to propose a secure protocol to guide the learning process instead of sharing label information explicitly among all parties.
+Finally, data confidentiality and privacy concerns prevents the parties from exposing their own users.
+Hence, entity alignment should also be conducted in a sufficiently secure manner.
+We have clarified above in Section 1 on Page 2, and highlighted the revisions.